saikolusu9/Udacity-Data-Engineering-Nanodegree/Project 6 Capstone Project/README.md

 ### Scope of the Project

 In this project, the accidents data is a combination of Collisions, Vehicles and Persons data.
 These 3 data sets are combinedly called as Crashes dataset.
-The general idea of this project is to extract all the 3 datasets, clean and transform so as to gather insights on the pattern of accidents and common factors related to the accidents.
+The general idea of this project is to extract all the 3 datasets, clean and transform and load it into a DataWarehouse, so as to gather insights on the pattern of accidents and common factors related to the accidents.
 For instance, we could answer interesting questions like which boroughs have higher rate of accidents , which type of vehicles are more involved in a crash, how many persons are getting killed in crashes on an average in a day, or, vehicle and individual persons attributes involved in a crash.

-The entire ETL solution is setup on a cloud platform AWS.
+The entire ETL solution is setup on a AWS cloud platform.
 I have adopted __Serverless Architecture__ strategy to build the pipeline.
 Serverless architecture helps us to build ETL piplines without worrying about provisioning, scaling and maintenance of servers.
 Scaling is automatic and we pay for what we use.

 Advantages of Serverless Architecture: